 When describing in detail the system dynamics for a particular trajectory, it will be necessary to reduce a panoply of continually varying geometric parameters to a small number of discrete events that can be captured in words.
-For instance, a given atom may move closer to one atom or further from others, and while some such changes prove to be critical turning points in the fate of that atom, others amount to little more than footnotes in its wider history.
-By way of injecting some rigor into our analysis, we shall adopt a few conventions to aid in sorting the wheat from the chaff.
+For instance, a given atom may move closer to one atom or further from others, and whilst some such changes prove to be critical turning points in the fate of that atom, others amount to little more than footnotes in its wider history.
+By way of injecting some rigour into our analysis, we shall adopt a few conventions to aid in sorting the wheat from the chaff.
 Note, however, that these are based on purely geometric considerations, for reasons of simplicity; bonding signatures based on calculated forces or orbital occupancies might permit a more compelling analysis, but would be prohibitively costly to evaluate at every time-step.
-First, we draw the reader's attention to a set of equilibrium bond lengths for all combinations of species that arise in the present work (Table 1).
+First, we draw the reader's attention to a set of equilibrium bond lengths for all combinations of species that arise in the present work (Table I).
 When two atoms approach each other at distances below the relevant equilibrium bond length, it is reasonable to consider that they experience a repulsive interaction.
 If a given pair of atoms should happen to pass into this repulsive regime for the first time, we shall describe the moment of closest approach as an impact or collision.
-If they should then pass repeatedly into the repulsive regime, we shall describe their motion as an oscillation or vibration, and consider that
+If they